samsepiol59/best-discord-notifications/README.md

 # best-discord-notifications
 Fancy Discord notifications for Radarr and Sonarr (bash) - **a special thanks goes to JoseP, for the base code and helping with the final touches!**
-> P.S.
-Only Radarr notifications are available at the moment

 ------------

-These are separate notifications for Grab and Download/Upgrade events in Radarr, so you need to set options accordingly in Settings > Connect.
+These are separate notifications for Grab and Download/Upgrade events in Radarr, while only Downloa/Upgrade events in Sonarr, so you need to set options accordingly in Settings > Connect.

 To set up these notification you will need:
 1. TMDb (The Movie DataBase) API Key (free)